EOEPCA/deployment-guide/docs/eoepca/application-hub.md

 * Login as the user eric (or bob) for admin access
 * Select the `Admin` menu (top of page)
 * Add groups `group-1`, `group-2`, `group-3` to ApplicationHub, and add users `eric`, `bob` to these groups

+This setup corresponds to the 'sample' configuration that is built=in to the help chart - see file [`config.yaml`](https://github.com/EOEPCA/helm-charts/blob/main/charts/application-hub/files/hub/config.yml).

 ## Additional Information